rsnobles/website-template/CONFIGURATION.md

 Operations on production and staging environments usually require admin rights.
 Please contact DevOps personnel if necessary.

+## Custom provider

+If you cannot use Docker containers on your remote environments, you can customize the deployment with a custom provider.
+Instead of deploying the site as docker container image, you can, for example, deploy the site as static files on a web server, or as a WAR package on a Java application server.
+You can enable the custom provider with the `taito_provider` setting in `taito-config.sh` and implement [custom deployment scripts](https://github.com/TaitoUnited/SERVER-TEMPLATE/blob/master/scripts/custom-provider) yourself.

 ## Kubernetes

 If you need to, you can configure Kubernetes settings by modifying `heml*.yaml` files located under the `scripts`-directory.
 The default settings, however, are ok for most sites.